 What is EV?

-A fundamental aim in poker is to carve out profit/win chips over the long term, which means maximizing the times we execute the most optimal plays.
-In order to do this, we need a way of determining which plays offer the most chance of long-term success, and this is where EV comes in.
+The goal in poker is long-term profit, which means consistently executing optimal plays.
+For this, we need to identify which plays offer the most chance of success, that’s where EV comes in.

-Now that we understand the importance of Expected Value in poker, the next step is to see how we go about making the right calculations, so keep your eyes peeled for an article that investigates the numbers…
+Understanding the importance of Expected Value in poker is crucial.
+The next step is learning how to make the right calculations.
+Stay tuned for an article that delves into the numbers…